Automotive Blessings' Vehicle Maintenance Tips

 By-the-book service, however, may not be adequate if your vehicle is driven hard, tows a trailer, goes off-road or carries a camper.
 Under these conditions, the fluid and filter may need to be changed more often -- every 12 months or 12,000 miles --because dirt and moisture buildup in the fluid can cause internal damage.
 Heat buildup can also be a problem.
 The harder the transmission works, the hotter the fluid gets and the quicker the fluid breaks down.
 To find out the recommended service schedule for your vehicle's transmission, check the owner's manual or give us a call.

-Manual transmissions generally need no regularly scheduled service but may need service due to worn clutch and throw-out bearings and broken synchromesh gears.
+Manual transmissions only need a drain and fill every 60k but may need service due to worn clutch and throw-out bearings and broken synchromesh gears.
 Check your owner's manual for specific information on manual transmission service or give us a call.